Tutorial | Batch deployment basics (MLOps part 2)

 Dataiku screenshot of the dialog for publishing a bundle to the Deployer.

-Before actually deploying the bundle to the Automation node, let’s take a look at what the Deployer, and in particular the Project Deployer, offers.
+Before actually deploying the bundle to the Automation node, let’s take a look at what the Deployer, and in particular for this tutorial, the Project Deployer, offers.

-There are actually two modes for installing the Deployer:
+There are two modes for installing the Deployer:

 • The other is a standalone or remote Deployer for infrastructures with multiple Design and/or Automation nodes.

-Regardless of which setup your instance administrators have chosen, the process for using the Project Deployer is the same.
+Regardless of which setup you have, the process for using the Project Deployer is the same.

-• If you are using a remote Deployer, make sure you are connected to this instance.
-(You’ll need credentials from your instance administrator).
+1. If you are using a remote Deployer, make sure you are connected to this instance.
+You’ll need credentials from your instance administrator.

 Dataiku screenshot of the bundles page showing a bundle published to the Deployer.